 The coronavirus pandemic has made a lot of us rethink our life and career choices.
 Many of us have decided we want to be at home more or change our career completely.
 Some of us have turned to online study to try and find a new avenue in life.
 If this sounds like something you have been considering, you’ve probably been trying to figure out whether it’s a good idea or not.

-In this article, we have written for you six great reasons why an online course would be good for you.
+In this article, we have written for you six great reasons why studying a subjects like college algebra courses online would be good for you.
 So, for a little encouragement into the world of online study, read on!

 Let’s start by saying: you simply might feel great enjoyment from an online course!
 Learning something new, expanding your horizons, or finishing something you’ve always wanted to.
 If you are simply looking to expand your horizons without any particular time limit or target involved, you can simply search through an online course provider, such as Thinkific, and see what takes your fancy!
 With a range of courses from computer programming to history, music to design, you can find something to spark your interest and challenge your mind.
 Courses can also range from short introductions to full degree-level learning.
 There’s simply no reason not to do it, especially if you are doing it for fun.